trombik/jekyll-site-info.mkrsgh.org/makerspace/_posts/2022-08-25-What-I-Teach-in-Class-at-Makers.md

 Very few students in this country have opportunity to learn modern technologies.
 Although some universities allege they teach "IT", their definition of "IT" is not same as ours.
 Well, the definition of "IT" is vague.
 I don't now what it really means.
-However, I do know that it does mean how to use Word or Excel.
+However, I do know that it does not mean how to use Word or Excel.
 Some say "you should do your business in Phnom Penh" but if you can afford education in the capital, you do not need me.

 {% responsive_image